evernym/mobile-sdk/docs/vcx/VcxErrors.md

         * Proof verification failed
             * Proof math verification failed
             * Encoded values from Proof do not match to expected
 - InvalidProofCredentialData:
     * code: **1027**
-    * description: Selected credentials passed for Proof generation has invalid format.
+    * description: Selected credentials passed for Proof generation has invalid format or empty.
     * causes:
         * Cannot parse selected credentials
         * There are no credentials passed for a requested attribute.